wpmetabox/docsv2/docs/tutorials/insert-google-maps.md

 ![2 created information fields in the post editor](https://i.imgur.com/uh6akVu.gif)

-## Step 3: Display maps on the frontend
+## 3. Displaying maps on the frontend

 In this post, I use WooCommerce for my product on my website so I need my own WooCommerce hook and place these code to `functions.php` file.